Robust Particle Density Tempering for State Space Models: Introduction

-An alternative approach to MCMC is the annealed importance sampling (AIS) approach discussed by~\citet{Neal:2001}, which is a sequential importance sampling method where samples are first drawn from an easily-generated distribution and then moved towards the target distribution through Markov kernels.
-It is a useful method for estimating expectations with respect to the posterior of the parameters when it is possible to evaluate the likelihood pointwise.
-In general, the AIS method has some advantages compared to MCMC, and more generally, PMCMC approaches: (a)~the Markov chain generated by an MCMC sampler can often be trapped in local modes and it is difficult to assess whether the chain has mixed adequately and converged to its invariant density, whereas AIS explores the parameter space more efficiently when the target distribution is multimodal, and assessing convergence to the posterior is much less of an issue. (b)~it is often difficult to use MCMC to estimate the marginal likelihood, which is of interest because it is often used to choose between models~\citep{Kass:1995,Chib2001}.
-Using AIS to estimate the likelihood is far more straightforward. (c)~MCMC algorithms are not parallelizable in general, whereas it is straightforward to parallelize the AIS algorithm as discussed in \citet{Neal:2001}, \citet{DelMoral:2006}, and \citet{Duan2015}.
+It is generally recognised \citep{DelMoral:2006} that SMC has the following advantages compared to MCMC, and in particular, PMCMC approaches: (a)~the Markov chain generated by an PMCMC sampler often gets trapped in local modes; it is also difficult to assess whether the chain mixes adequately and converges to its invariant distribution.
+SMC explores the parameter space more efficiently when the target distribution is multimodal; assessing convergence is also easier. (b)~It is usually difficult to use PMCMC to estimate the marginal likelihood, which is often used to for model choice~\citep{Kass:1995,Chib2001}.
+Using SMC to estimate the marginal likelihood is more straightforward.
+Section \ref{subsec:diagnostic} also shows the usefulness of the sequential SMC approach to estimate the sequence of independent standard normal random variables used to form the goodness of fit statistics to test for the model adequacy of a general time series state space model as in \citet{Smith1985}, \citet{Shephard1994}, and \citet{Gerlach1998}.
+Using PMCMC to compute the goodness of fit statistics can be very time-consuming as it is necessary to repeatedly construct the full Markov chain for each time period $t$; see, for example, \citet{Gerlach1998}. (c)~PMCMC algorithms are not parallelisable in general, whereas SMC algorithms can be parallelised (subject to some caveats); see, for example, \citet{Neal:2001}, \citet{DelMoral:2006}, and \citet{Duan2015}.
+Section \ref{subsec:Annealing-Approach-for state space models} discusses this further.